micro-os-plus/micro-test-plus-xpack/README.md

 ```

 The output identifies the failed test as located at line 17, but does not
-provide more details, for example what was the actual wrong answer.
+provide more details, for example it does not tell what was the actual
+wrong answer.

-To also get this, the test should be slightly more elaborate, and must use
+To get such useful information, the test should be slightly more elaborate,
-some custom comparators or operators, for example:
+and must use some custom comparators or operators, for example:

 ```c++
 // ...